abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

     replace p f xs = [if i == p then f x else x | (x, i) <- zip xs [0..]]
 ```

 We choose the non-fixed cell with least count of possibilities as the pivot.
-This strategy make sense intuitively as with a cell with fewest possibilities, we have most chance of being right when assuming one.
+This strategy make sense intuitively, as with a cell with fewest possibilities, we have the most chance of being right when assuming one.
 Fixing a non-fixed cell leads to one of the two cases:

 a. the cell has only two possible values, resulting in two fixed cells, or,
 b. the cell has more than two possible values, resulting in one fixed and one non-fixed cell.